 - Beat the lemon zest, butter, and cream cheese until smooth and fully combined.

 - Add the powdered sugar and lemon juice, beat until smooth and creamy, about 1-2 minutes.
-Place in the refrigerator until ready to use.
+Place the lemon cream filling in the refrigerator until ready to use.

 Lemon Cookies